13 Minimalist Habits For A Calmer Home And Life

 13. Tenacity

-This habit is simple and may not necessarily be easy.
-A lot of people have the habit of giving up when things get hard.
+This habit is simple but may not necessarily be easy.
+Many people have the habit of giving up when things get hard.

 Build your first habit today!